CCTPS/UK/README.md

 Links below.
 # Links Associated With Choices In Design Of Contact Tracing Apps
 1. [Preprints from the BDI Pathogen Dynamics team about COVID-19 suppression through digital contact tracing](https://github.com/BDI-pathogens/covid-19_instant_tracing)
-1. [The Github Respository for the pricniple de-centralised application known as DP-3T](https://github.com/DP-3T) This includes [documentation](https://github.com/DP-3T/documents) covering the design and of implmenetation of their decentralised approach.
+1. [The Github Respository for the pricniple de-centralised application known as DP-3T](https://github.com/DP-3T) This includes [documentation](https://github.com/DP-3T/documents) covering the design and implmenetation of their decentralised approach.
+There are also security analyses of the DP3T approach answering and responses to some earlier work identifying potential flaws in various contact tracing apps.
 1. [Apple and Google Contact Tracing API](https://www.apple.com/covid19/contacttracing) the collation of documentation for the Apple and Google initiative to produce an API that suports privacy preserving contact tracing.
 1. [ICO Response to Apple and Google API](https://ico.org.uk/media/about-the-ico/documents/2617653/apple-google-api-opinion-final-april-2020.pdf) assessment from the ICO on the contatc tracing API being issued by Apple and Google
 1. [Combatting COVID-19 through data: some considerations for privacy](https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2020/04/combatting-covid-19-through-data-some-considerations-for-privacy/) blog from ICO about privacy in contact tracing apps